Port Said Stadium riot: Reactions

 José also said that the whole massacre was orchestrated.
-He said that at the north end of the stadium, there was a banner in English: "We are going to kill you all", a slogan that he thought was directed at the international media and not at the teams.
+He said that, at the north end of the stadium, there was a banner in English reading "we are going to kill you all", a slogan that he thought was directed at the international media and not at the teams.
 He said that the gates at the south end, where the Al-Ahly fans were located, were locked, and some fans died of asphyxiation.
 He criticized the police, saying they were sitting down rather than facing the pitch and did nothing to stop the repeated pitch invasions during the match.
 José considered retiring the team at half-time and said the referee should have canceled the match then.
 He stated that he saw everyone going towards the Al-Ahly end and saw people falling off the stands.
 He was taken to a VIP room and tried to return to the locker room, but it was impossible to get there.
 He reported that four people died in the Al-Ahly locker room.
-José said he wished to remain at Al-Ahly for a couple more years before retiring, saying he likes living there, loves the club, and is treated very well.
+José said he wished to remain at Al-Ahly for a couple more years before retiring, as he likes living there, loves the club, and is treated very well.

 ESPN.com columnist Brent Latham described the riot as being politically motivated:

 It's been widely noted that the circumstances surrounding the riot are suspicious at best.
 The massacre came on the one-year anniversary of the storming of Tahrir Square by a group of pro-Mubarak counter-revolutionaries.
 It was directed at a group known for manifesting a liberal political agenda through support for a team founded in the name of historically disenfranchised workers and students.
 And it occurred at a moment when the interim military government has urged the citizenry to support the extension of emergency powers, and with the seeming complicity of law enforcement and stadium security.

-After Italian club Fiorentina loaned Mohamed Salah back in 2015, his kit number was 74 in remembrance of 74 people who died in this riot.
+After Italian club Fiorentina loaned Mohamed Salah in 2015, his kit number was 74 in remembrance of 74 people who died in this riot.